lynnpepin/diy-static-site-generator/README.md

 ### It's not DIY if you use Pandoc!

 True!
-In fact, this would take much more than 10 Minutes if we didn't use Pandoc.
+Pandoc is most of the work!
 This is many layers of abstraction lower than using something like Jekyll or Hugo though.

-### Why do you use Python and not Bash or Perl or my favorite scripting language?
+### Why do you use Python?
+Why not entirely Bash?

 Because I like Python!
-It's easier for me to extend Python!
+It's easier for me to extend Python because I already know it.